dnelson86/arepo/documentation/source/config-options.md

 the high resolution box will be automatically determined as the minimum size required to contain the selected particle type(s), in a "shrink-wrap" fashion.
 This region is be expanded on the fly, as needed.
-However, in order to prevent a situation where this size needs to be enlarged frquently, such as when the particle set is (slowly) expanding, the minimum size is multiplied by the factor ``ENLARGEREGION`` (if defined).
+However, in order to prevent a situation where this size needs to be enlarged frequently, such as when the particle set is (slowly) expanding, the minimum size is multiplied by the factor ``ENLARGEREGION`` (if defined).
 Then even if the set is expanding, this will only rarely trigger a recalculation of the high resolution mesh geometry,